zdflower/gameOfLife/README.md

 I will merge the branches in the near future after a little more testing.

+### 2018-02-24

+It shows the number of stages passed.

+You can click on the cells of the board to turn them on or off.

 ## References

 * [Conway's game of life by himself](https://www.youtube.com/watch?v=E8kUJL04ELA) youtube video